symfony-cli/symfony-cli/CONTRIBUTING.md

 Go has been picked because it is well suited for system development and has close-to-zero runtime dependencies which make releasing quite easy.
 This is ideal for a tool that is used on a wide range of platforms and potentially on systems where the requirements to run Symfony are not met.

+Another reason is to make Symfony CLI independent of the PHP version because one goal of the CLI is to make it possible to use many different versions of PHP.

-Go is also usually quite easy to apprehend for PHP developers having some similarities in their approach.
+Finally, Go is also usually quite easy to apprehend for PHP developers having some similarities in their approach.

 ## Setup Go